elliejs/Willump/README.md

 ```

 ## Subscribing to websocket events
 Pix's websocket can subscribe to LCU events.
-Pix can attach a user defined `default_event_handler` to an event subscription which will be fired any time pix receives a websocket message pertaining to the event. `default_event_handler` is a function which accepts json formatted data as its sole argument and returns None, or a disposable value.
+Pix can attach a user defined `default_event_handler` to an event subscription which will be fired any time pix receives a websocket message pertaining to the event and the message is not otherwise handled. `default_event_handler` is a function which accepts json formatted data as its sole argument and returns None, or a disposable value.
 ```py
 async def un_default_event_handler(data):
   print("user defined default event handler")